MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |6m|"C"|

-Since there's no active sequence in `s1` and `s2`, this row doesn't match any step and is discarded.
+Since there's no active sequence in `s1`, this row doesn't match any step and is discarded.

 #### Row 7